ehtesham04/Brain-Tumor-Prediction-Model/README.md

 ## Acknowledgements

-Training/validation dataset sourced from Kaggle, originally collected from a Chinese hospital.
-Binary testing dataset also sourced from Kaggle.
+Training/validation dataset sourced from Kaggle, originally collected from The Cancer Imaging Archive (TCIA).
+The binary testing dataset was also sourced from Kaggle.
 Project developed as part of the B.Tech final year curriculum.